AAdewunmi/OnlineLibraryManagementSystem/README.md

 1. Administrator -> COMPLETED! 😎
 2. Librarian -> COMPLETED! 😎

-17 / 03 / 2022:

-1. Student -> COMPLETED! 😎
+3. Student -> WORK-IN-PROGRESS! 😎
-2. Retrospective:
-The project is completed and the MVP is working as expected.

-However, there are some issues with:
-1. The database is not connected to the application.

 ## What are the nice to have?

-1. Implement Student User Features -> borrow / return books.
-2. Unit testing -> add unit testing for all the MVP features.
+1. Unit testing -> add unit testing for all the MVP features.
-3. Add a main GUI
+2. Add a main GUI
-4. Add a GUI for the librarian
+3. Add a GUI for the librarian
-5. Add a GUI for the student
+4. Add a GUI for the student
-6. Add a database to store the users / books
+5. Add a database to store the users / books

 ## How to run the project: